xregistry/spec/core/primer.md

 CloudEvents look, what extensions they use or which fields are required for your specific use-case even though the original spec marks them as optional.
-In addition, the `dataschema` attribute of a CloudEvent can then point to a xRegistry endpoint making this two projects that work hand in hand.
+In addition, the `dataschema` attribute of a CloudEvent can then point to a xRegistry schema document making this two projects that work hand in hand.

 ### Business objects

 When defining the schemas of business objects in an enterprise, xRegistry can be the schema store for these definitions.
 One can then reference them in a data catalogue as well as in OpenAPI and AsyncAPI documents without repeating the schemas for the actual business objects.